norsys/rothenberg/README.md

 ## Features

-In the following, we assume that the command `make -f vendor/norsys/rothenberg/Makefile install` was made in the directory `path/to/project`.
+In the following, we assume that the command `make install` was made in the directory `path/to/project`.

 ### Docker and docker-compose configuration